 You'll look great in blue and gold.

-We're home to an uncommonly diverse group of students, faculty, and staff who are fully engaged in the community experience.
-Our faculty live in the dorms, our day students stay on campus long after classes have ended, and our boarding students come from all over the country and around the world.
+We're home to students, faculty and staff who are fully engaged in the community experience.
+Our faculty live in the dorms, our day students stay on campus long after classes have ended and our boarding students come from all over the country and around the world.

 There are so many opportunities here!